ishaqBBC/blog/blog/content/blog/2023-06-16-aws-21-EBS-volume-types.md

 | Throughput Optimized HDD (st1) | Big data processing, data warehousing, etc. | 500 GB - 16 TB | 500 MB/s           | 500 IOPS     |
 | Cold HDD (sc1)                 | Archived data with minimal access           | 500 GB - 16 TB | 250 MB/s           | 250 IOPS     |

-I hope this format meets your requirements.
-Let me know if there's anything else I can assist you with!

-Stay tuned for our next blog post, where we will delve into more advanced concepts related to EBS volume types.
-Thank you for reading, and see you soon!

-[Reference: Screenshot - EBS Volume Types Summary]